nim-lang/Nim/doc/manual.rst

   proc foo(a; b: int; c, d: bool): int

 A parameter may be declared with a default value which is used if the caller does not provide a value for the argument.
+The value will be reevaluated every time the function is called.

 .. code-block:: nim
   # b is optional with 47 as its default value